modicio/modicio-docs/README.md

 # modicio-docs

-This repository contains the automatically generated ScalaDoc/JavaDoc sources from ``codi-native``.
+This repository contains the automatically generated ScalaDoc/JavaDoc sources from the ``modicio`` main framework repository.

-> :robot: This repository is maintained by a bot which updates documentation changes on every main-push in codi-native.
+> :robot: This repository is maintained by a bot which updates documentation changes on every main-push in modicio.

-**The documentation is published on [this github page](https://modicio.github.io/codi-native-docs/codi/index.html)**
+**The documentation is published on [this github page](https://modicio.github.io/modicio-docs/codi/index.html)**